 Yassa kho, bhikkhave, imāni pañcindriyāni sabbena sabbaṁ sabbathā sabbaṁ natthi, tamahaṁ ‘bāhiro puthujjanapakkhe ṭhito’ti vadāmī”ti.

-But, bhikkhus, I say that one in whom these five faculties are completely and totally absent is ‘an outsider, one who stands in the faction of common people.’”
+But one in whom these five faculties are completely and in every way absent, I call an outsider, one who stands in the faction of the ordinary people.”

-But, bhikkhus, I say that one in whom these five faculties are completely and totally absent is ‘an outsider, one who stands in the faction of common people.’”
+But one in whom these five faculties are completely and in every way absent, I call an outsider, one who stands in the faction of the ordinary people.”

 “Pañcimāni, bhikkhave, indriyāni.
 Katamāni pañca?
 Saddhindriyaṁ …pe… paññindriyaṁ— imāni kho, bhikkhave, pañcindriyāni.